PuneetGopinath/Sanitizers/.github/CONTRIBUTING.md

 ## Other options

  * You can also contribute by funding the Author
- * Even asking questions will help us improve our docs and wiki, Ask at gitter or at IRC #bksanitizers channel in `irc.freenode.net` server
+ * Even asking questions will help us improve our docs and wiki, See [SUPPORT.md](SUPPORT.md)

 # Code of Conduct